MQ-FOAR705/SophieWallace_POC_Contents/README.md

 * **Github Desktop** is an open-source software program that seamlessly contributes to projects on Github and Github Enterprise.

 # Requirements:
-This can only be run on a macOS Catalina.
+This should only be run on a macOS Catalina, prior versions of macOS may not work.
 It cannot be run on Windows.

 This demonstration needs the application Automator.
 This is a default application in macOS Catalina and is required.